ObiOne84/django-chefs-helper/README.md

 6. Create drafts

-    - Add ingredients in admin panel to the recipe.
+    - Add ingredients in the admin panel to the recipe.
-    - Recipe can be saved as draft.
+    - Recipe can be saved as a draft.

 7. Approve reviews

     - Allow admin to approve reviews
-    - Allow admin to crate reviews through the admin panel
+    - Allow admin to create reviews through the admin panel

 8. Review a recipe

-    - Create form to allow user review the recipe
+    - Create a form to allow user review the recipe
     - Allow user to rate recipe only once

 9. Like a recipe